/terms/c-seo-bench · 5 min read · advanced

 The practical recalibration for content-writing programs working in the AI-search era:

 • Prioritize traditional retrieval-ranking SEO over C-SEO content interventions.
-Moving the source document up in the LLM's context window (the classical SEO objective) produced ~7.6× more measured impact on citation ranking than the best content-level C-SEO method tested.
+Moving the source document up in the LLM's context window (the retrieval-ranking SEO objective) produced ~7.6× more measured impact on citation ranking than the best content-level C-SEO method tested in this benchmark.
 Index discipline, link equity, server response time, canonical hygiene, and topical authority remain the dominant levers; treat content-side interventions as secondary multipliers.

 • Expect zero-sum dynamics as C-SEO adoption spreads.
 Multi-actor results show that gains decrease as adoption rates rise: any method that captures lift today erodes toward zero as competitors adopt the same technique.
 Plan content strategy around durable signals (source authority, content quality, retrieval-friendliness) rather than chasing single-tactic lift.